๐ŸŒก๏ธIntro to Climate Science

 • Bleaching cascades occur because weakened corals become more susceptible to disease, predation, and subsequent thermal stress

-• Habitat loss affects 25% of all marine species that depend on reef structures for shelter, feeding, and reproduction
+• Habitat loss affects roughly 25% of all marine species that depend on reef structures for shelter, feeding, and reproduction

-Compare: Acidification-driven bleaching vs. temperature-driven bleaching—both cause zooxanthellae loss, but acidification also undermines the coral's ability to rebuild its skeleton afterward.
+Compare: Acidification-driven bleaching vs. temperature-driven bleaching.
+Both cause zooxanthellae loss, but acidification also undermines the coral's ability to rebuild its skeleton afterward.
 Exams may ask you to distinguish between these co-occurring stressors.

 Food Web and Ecosystem Disruptions